BREAKFAST MUNG BEAN RICE PORRIDGE

 The brown rice adds the smooth creaminess while the mung beans bring lots of nutrition to the porridge.

 The maple syrup adds just a touch of sweetness and maple taste.
 Feel free to leave out the maple syrup if you’re not in the mood for something sweet.

 If you prefer a savory breakfast, you can add in a little sea salt instead of maple syrup.

-Mung beans can be found at Whole Foods in the bulk aisle (pre-pandemic) and also local Asian markets.
+Mung beans can be found at Whole Foods, grocery and health food stores, and definitely at local Asian markets.
 Online, you can find mung beans at Amazon.

 CREAMY HOT BREAKFAST PORRIDGE